What is a VBA module and how is a VBA module used? - VBA Tutorial

 How to view, insert, and remove a VBA module.

-To view a module, just double click on its icon in the Project Explorer window in the VBA Editor.
+To view a module, just double click on its icon in the Project Explorer window.
 Standard modules are located under the Modules folder, Object modules are located under the Microsoft Excel Objects folder, and Class modules are located under the Classes folder.
 These folders can be viewed in the first image above.

 Note that modules located under the Modules folder or Classes folder can be removed by right-mouse clicking on their icons in the Project Explorer window and selecting Remove.
 These two module types can also be added by proceeding to the Editor menu and selecting Insert / Module or Insert / Class Module.